denoland/docs/runtime/fundamentals/modules.md

 - [unpkg.com](https://unpkg.com)

-URL imports are useful if you have a small, often single file, Deno project that doesn't require any other configuration because you can avoid having a `Deno.json` file at all.
-It's not advised to use this style of import in larger applications as you may end up with version conflicts (where different files use different version specifiers).
+URL imports are useful if you have a small, often single file, Deno project that doesn't require any other configuration.
+With URL imports, you can avoid having a `Deno.json` file at all.
+It is **not** advised to use this style of import in larger applications however, as you may end up with version conflicts (where different files use different version specifiers).

 :::info